Skip to main content

 • Alignment with priorities of the President’s Climate Commitment Fund

-• Seeks to incorporate climate action and environmental sustainability into campus culture and/or relates to topics outlined in the mission of the PCCF.
+• Seeks to incorporate climate action and environmental sustainability into on-campus culture.
+Relates to topics outlined in the mission of the PCCF.

 • Supports the development of knowledge, skills and opportunities